Skip to content

 You can run your GPU tasks inside this interactive session.
 Once done, you can exit the session by typing exit or pressing Ctrl+D.

-slurm Batch Job Submission
+Slurm Batch Job Submission

 For computationally intensive tasks, it is recommended to submit a batch job using a slurm job script.
 Below is an example slurm job script that requests 1 H200 GPU for 1 hour.